convexset/meteor-three-way/README.md

 ## Notes

+#### View Model to Database Binding

+Currently, binding to database fields only occurs if the required field is already in the database.
+So fields bound on in the DOM do not drive the binding.

 #### Database Updates and Observer Callbacks

 Pre-v0.1.2, there was the issue of a race condition when multiple fields with the same top level field (e.g.: `particulars.name` and `particulars.hobbies.4.hobbyId`) would be updated tens of milliseconds apart.